microchip-pic-avr-examples/pic18f47q10-cnano-tmr0-8bit-cmp-int-mcc/readme.md

 ## Operation
 1. Connect the board to the PC.

-2. Open the *pic18f47q10-cnano-tmr0-clk-out-mcc.X* solution in MPLAB X IDE.
+2. Open the *pic18f47q10-cnano-tmr0-clk-out-mcc.X* project in MPLAB X IDE.

 3. Set *pic18f47q10-cnano-tmr0-clk-out-mcc* project as main project.
 Right click on the project in the *Projects* tab and click *Set as Main Project*:
 <br><img src="images/TMR0-8bit-cmp-int-mcc-main-project.png" width="600">